yie1d/pydoll/docs/en/deep-dive/architecture/index.md

 4. **Type safety**: Catch errors at design time, not runtime
 5. **Performance**: Async by default, parallelism without locks

-These aren't arbitrary choices—they're **battle-tested principles** from decades of software engineering.
+These aren't arbitrary choices, they're **battle-tested principles** from decades of software engineering.

 ---